Federico Del Grosso: Career

 The twin brother of Cristiano, the Del Grosso twins started their career at their hometown club Giulianova in Serie C1.
-They played over 100 league matches before left the club in 2006.
-In 2006, Cristiano was signed by Serie A club Cagliari Calcio, while Federico was signed by Ternana which had only just been relegated from Serie B.
+They played over 100 league matches before leaving the club in 2006.
+That same year, Cristiano was signed by Serie A club Cagliari Calcio, while Federico was signed by Ternana which had just been relegated to Serie B.

-On 1 February 2010, Cristiano was sold to Internazionale in co-ownership deal, for €180,000.
+On 1 February 2010, Cristiano was sold to Internazionale in a co-ownership deal, for €180,000.
 On the same day he was loaned back to Lega Pro Prima Divisione for Pro Patria.

-In June 2010 Ternana bought back Luis Antonio Jiménez and gave up Del Grosso, made a net cash of €2.977 million was transferred to Internazionale in total in 2009–10 season.
-Del Grosso was trained alone in summer 2010, however he injured his patellar ligament.
+In June 2010, Ternana bought back Luis Antonio Jiménez and gave up Del Grosso, making a net cash profit of €2.977 million which was entirely transferred to Internazionale during the 2009–10 season.
+Del Grosso trained alone in the summer of 2010; however, he injured his patellar ligament.

 In July 2011 he terminated his remaining 3-year contract with Inter, made Inter write-down his accounting value of €264,000.

 In August 2016 Del Grosso returned to Giulianova, for amateur club Real Giulianova, a spiritual successor of Giulianova Calcio.